aspose-total/Aspose.Total-Products/total/en/python-net/conversion/msg-to-png/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Python developers often need to convert MSG files to PNG format for various reasons.
+For example, if they are developing an application that needs to display emails in a graphical format, then they need to convert MSG files to PNG.
+Similarly, if they are developing an application that needs to store emails in a graphical format, then they need to convert MSG files to PNG.

+<h2>How Aspose.Total helps for msg to png conversion</h2>

-For a Python developer, who is trying to add a MSG to PNG conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word PNG format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It provides a two-step process for converting MSG files to PNG format.
+Firstly, the [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) API is used to load the Email and render it into HTML.
+Secondly, the [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API is used to load the converted HTML and save it into the respective Word PNG format.
+This makes the conversion process easy and automated using Python.

 {{% /blocks/products/pf/feature-page-summary %}}